Potential-Threat/Ducky-script-Fake-Windows-Logon/README.md

 ![Untitled video - Made with Clipchamp](https://user-images.githubusercontent.com/50125131/229378296-4ad8efad-9473-4a3d-b38f-b6e0664f0e87.gif)

 Prerequisites
-A Rubber Ducky USB device (https://shop.hak5.org/products/usb-rubber-ducky-deluxe) Setup
+A Rubber Ducky USB device (https://shop.hak5.org/products/usb-rubber-ducky-deluxe) or Flipper zero - That's what I used - (https://shop.flipperzero.one/)
-Clone this repository:

 Open the script.txt file in a text editor.